Glentoran F.C.: 1970s

-In 1973–74, Glentoran reached the quarter-finals of the Cup-Winners' Cup.
+The club won the Irish league title in 1972 and 1977, coupled with an Irish Cup win in 1973.
+This cup win gave Glentoran a place the following season in the European Cup Winners Cup.
+In November 1973, Glentoran made history by becoming the first Irish club to reach the quarter-finals of the competition with a 3–1 victory over Brann in Belfast, following a 1–1 draw in Bergen.
 They faced Borussia Mönchengladbach in the quarter-finals and were beaten 2–0 and 5–0.
-Four seasons later they faced Juventus in a European Cup match and lost 1–0 at home (Warren Feeney missing a late penalty) and 5–0 away.
+Four seasons later they faced Juventus in a European Cup match and lost 1–0 at home and 5–0 away.

 1980s

 In 1981–82, Glentoran reached the second round of the European Cup and faced eventual semi-finalists CSKA Sofia.
 After a 2–0 defeat away, Glentoran went 2–0 up in the return leg to force the game into extra time.
 The final result was 2–1, Glentoran going out 3–2 on aggregate.